Koch network: Impact

-One 1997 study by the National Committee for Responsive Philanthropy (NCRP) identified twelve American foundations which have had a key influence on U.S. public policy since the 1960s via their support for the Heritage Foundation, the American Enterprise Institute and the Cato Institute.
+One 1997 study by the National Committee for Responsive Philanthropy (NCRP) identified twelve American foundations which have had a key influence on American public policy since the 1960s via their support for The Heritage Foundation, the American Enterprise Institute, and the Cato Institute.
 Three of these are Koch Family Foundations (the Charles G. Koch Charitable Foundation, the Claude R. Lambe Charitable Foundation, and the David H. Koch Charitable Foundation).

-The NCRP has also stated that it is not surprising that the philanthropic giving directed by the Koch brothers often goes to "that do research and advocacy on issues that impact the profit margin of Koch Industries,” the conservative non-profits the network funds working to promote lower taxes and less regulation favorable to that bottom line.

-In 2017, historian Nancy MacLean found that several Koch Family Foundations had significantly nurtured the libertarian movement in the US.
+The NCRP has also stated that it is not surprising that the philanthropic giving directed by the Koch brothers often goes to "that do research and advocacy on issues that impact the profit margin of Koch Industries", the conservative non-profits the network funds working to promote lower taxes and less regulation favorable to that bottom line.
+In 2017, historian Nancy MacLean found that several Koch Family Foundations had significantly nurtured the libertarian movement in the United States.

 Family foundations

 The Koch family foundations began in 1953 with the establishment of the Fred C. and Mary R. Koch Foundation.
 In 1980, Charles Koch established the Charles G. Koch Charitable Foundation, with the stated purpose of advancing social progress and well-being through the development, application and dissemination of "the Science of Liberty".
 David Koch established the David H. Koch Charitable Foundation.
 The two brothers' foundations have provided an estimated $1.5 billion to a variety of causes and institutions including public television, medical research, higher education, environmental stewardship, criminal justice reform and the arts.
 Charles Koch and his wife were trustees of the Claude R. Lambe Charitable Foundation, as directed by Claude R. Lambe.
 The foundation distributed more than $27 million of its assets between 1997 and 2009.
 The Claude.
 R. Lambe Charitable Foundation was formally dissolved in 2013.